MeNafi/Customer-Support-Ticket-System/README.md

 ## 🚀 Project Overview

-A high-performance, reactive dashboard designed to manage the full lifecycle of customer support tickets.
-Built with React.js, the system transforms static custom JSON data into a dynamic, state-managed workflow.
+**A high-performance,** reactive dashboard designed to manage the full lifecycle of customer support tickets.
+Built with **React.js,** the system transforms static **custom JSON data** into a dynamic, state-managed workflow.

-The application architecture focuses on a "Single Source of Truth" strategy, where ticket distributions between the Active Queue, Task Status, and Resolved List are handled through centralized state logic to ensure data consistency across the UI.
+The application **architecture** focuses on a **Single Source of Truth** strategy, where ticket distributions between the **Active Queue, Task Status, and Resolved List** are handled through centralized state logic to ensure **data consistency across the UI.**